MA

 Why study MA History of Wales at Aberystwyth University?

-• Study just five minutes away from one of five UK copyright libraries, the National Library of Wales, home to a multitude of sources for Welsh history, from the medieval period onwards, including estate, court and church records, maps, photographs, newspapers, private archives of many leading figures in Welsh history, the Welsh Political Archive and the National Screen and Sound Archive of Wales
+• Study just five minutes away from one of five UK copyright libraries, the National Library of Wales, home to a multitude of sources for Welsh history, from the medieval period onwards, including estate, court and church records, maps, photographs, newspapers, private archives of many leading figures in Welsh history, the Welsh Political Archive and the National Screen and Sound Archive of Wales.

-• Aberystwyth has a long tradition of publishing key works in the history of Wales and many prominent Welsh historians have taught here
+• Aberystwyth has a long tradition of publishing key works in the history of Wales and many prominent Welsh historians have taught here.

-• History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain
+• History has been taught in Aberystwyth since 1872, making our department the oldest in Wales and one of the foremost in Britain.

-• Benefit from small group teaching
+• You'll benefit from small group teaching.

-Modules September start - 2024
+Modules September start - 2025

 Please note: The modules listed below are those currently intended for delivery during the next academic year and may be subject to change.
 They are included here to give an indication of how the course is structured.